 BA in German Language & Literature

-The major in German Language & Literature offers students the chance to gain a high level of proficiency (ACTFL intermediate-high) in the German language and develop an in-depth critical understanding of German-language cultural life, past and present.
+The major in German Language & Literature allows students to gain a high level of proficiency (ACTFL intermediate-mid) in the German language and develop an in-depth critical understanding of German-language cultural life, past and present.
 Graduates are prepared to communicate effectively in German and English, to function well in cross-cultural contexts, and to contribute meaningfully to addressing today’s global challenges.
-This flexible 11-course program works well as a second major alongside a major such as History, IR, European Studies, or Engineering.
-Students are encouraged to study abroad at BU’s programs in Dresden.
+This flexible 11-course program works well as a second major alongside a major such as History, IR, European Studies, the sciences, or Engineering.

 A total of 11 four-credit courses is required, all completed with a grade of C or higher.

-- CAS XL 100 Explorations in World Literature: Leaving Home
+- CAS XL 100 Leaving Home: Explorations in World Literature

 - CAS XL 479 WLL Senior Seminar.
 A capstone course with a paper or translation project that makes use of German-language sources.